I offer remote sessions

 Stress, Anxiety & Depression

-Stress, anxiety and depression can creep into every part of life, leaving you feeling overwhelmed, exhausted or alone.
+Stress, anxiety and depression can creep into every part of life, leaving you feeling overwhelmed, exhausted, or like you’re failing at something everyone else seems to manage fine.

-You might find yourself caught in constant worry, feeling low or numb, or struggling to keep going even when everything looks “fine” from the outside.
-In our integrative counselling sessions,
+You might be caught in constant worry, feeling flat or numb, or struggling to keep going even when everything looks “fine” from the outside.

 2.